DragonRidersUnite/book/src/11-scenes.md

 Then, finally, `#tick` has been drastically simplified.
 It no longer needs to be responsible for so much.
 It can instead just handle three things:

-1. starting the music for the game
+1. Starting the music for the game
 2. Lazily initializing the scene to start with (in our case, `"gameplay"`)
 3. Calling the proper scene tick method and passing in `args`